Dental Care & Hygiene Tips For Kids

 Good habits start young.
-As children are easily influenced by their surroundings, parents must inculcate good and healthy habits from an early age.
-The earlier healthy habits are introduced to them, the more likely it will carry over into adulthood.
-A child that enjoys brushing his teeth and dental visits is likely to continue in the future.
+As children are easily influenced by their surroundings, parents must inculcate good and healthy oral habits from an early age.
+The earlier healthy dental habits are introduced to them, likely that they are carried into adulthood.

 Although babies do not grow baby teeth until they are six months old, it is important to get your baby used to dental care from the very beginning.
 You should aim for your baby to tolerate oral sensations of something in the mouth and tongue movements.